adambard/learnxinyminutes-docs/ISSUE_TEMPLATE.md

-- [ ] Issue title is prepended with `[language/lang-code]` if the language is
+Make sure the issue title is prepended with '[language/lang-code]' if the language is already on the site.
-already on the site.
-If it's a request for a new language, use:
+If it's a request for a new language, use: '[Request] [language/lang-code]'

-`Request: [language/lang-code]`
+Issues are always welcome.
+If you are able and willing, we welcome any pull requets as this is a community powered project.